Keynote McKeown Lecture: Lessons from the Paterson Case

-Professor Chris Oliver is Consultant Trauma Orthopaedic Surgeon at Royal Infirmary of Edinburgh and was a member of Council for the Royal College of Surgeons of Edinburgh from 2002 to 2012.
+Professor Chris Oliver is a retired Consultant Trauma Orthopaedic Surgeon at Royal Infirmary of Edinburgh and was a member of Council for the Royal College of Surgeons of Edinburgh from 2002 to 2012.
 In 2007, he had bariatric surgery and lost 12 stone in weight, afterwards he cycled across the USA.
 In 2015, he became Honorary Professor of Physical Activity for Health to Physical Activity for Health Research Centre (PAHRC) at the University of Edinburgh.
 PAHRC is a research centre within the Institute of Sport, Physical Education and Health Sciences and provides evidence of how to encourage people of all ages to ‘sit less and walk more’.
 In PAHRC he has led the development of teaching and examination of undergraduate education in physical activity throughout the UK.
 He was one of a team that developed the first Massive Open Online Course (MOOC) in physical activity and evaluation.
 In 2017, Professor Oliver was awarded a Fellowship of the Royal Society Arts FRSA in recognition for his expertise to develop strategies and policies for public health, including physical and active living and the delivery of public health care.
 Oliver holds strong views about obesity and physical activity and its importance in society.

 Ms Liz O’Riordan is Consultant Oncoplastic Breast Surgeon at Ipswich Hospital NHS Trust.
 She is a member of the Women in Surgery committee at the Royal College of Surgeons of England, and was a keynote speaker at their 2016 national conference ‘Confidence, Excellence and Feminism: not dirty words’.
 In 2015, she was diagnosed with breast cancer, undergoing chemotherapy, a mastectomy and reconstruction and radiotherapy.
 She blogs about her experiences as a doctor and patient, and has spoken at national and international conferences about her journey, including a TEDx talk in Stuttgart - ‘Jar of Joy’.
 She was nominated for a ‘Woman of the Year 2016’ award due to her work helping doctors and patients understand what having cancer is really like.
 Outside of work, Liz is a triathlete and has just completed a half-ironman one year after finishing treatment.
 She is very active on social media, and was runner-up in the BMA’s 2015 ‘Top Doctor on Social Media’ award.
 She uses Twitter to promote the role of women in surgery, educate people about breast cancer, and help plan her next sporting event.